ipfs/ipfs-blog/src/_blog/go-ipfs-0.8.0-and-remote-pinning-is-here.md

 ### Changelog

 For a full list of updates included in this release, you can review the changelog within this [release post](https://github.com/ipfs/go-ipfs/releases/tag/v0.8.0).

+### Coming soon ...

+If you're an [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) or [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) fan, you're in luck.
+These pinning improvements will land soon in GUI form, too — upcoming releases of Desktop and Web UI will allow you to use any remote pinning service that supports the IPFS Pinning Service API.

 ### Thank you contributors!